black-sheep-dev/harbour-quartermaster/README.md

 - Authentification with Long-Lived Access Token (see "Authentication" section)
 - Secure storage of all secrets using Sailfish-Secrets
 - Device tracking using GPS (not tested well)
-- Device tracking using available wifi networks (only with connected networks)
+- Device tracking using available and connected wifi networks
 - Device sensors:
  - *Battery level*
  - *Battery charging*